Jayita11/SQLMastery_One-Stop_SQL_Interview_PrepHub/DataLemur/README.md

 ## 📌 Overview
 This repository contains solutions to SQL challenges from [DataLemur](https://datalemur.com/).
 These challenges range across **Easy, Medium, and Hard** difficulty levels and are designed to enhance SQL proficiency for technical interviews and data analysis tasks.
 Each solution is written in **PostgreSQL** and structured for clarity, efficiency, and readability.

-## 📂 Repository Structure
-The repository is organized into the following directories:

-## 🏆 Challenge Categories
-The solutions cover SQL concepts such as:
-✔️ Window Functions
-✔️ Joins & Subqueries
-✔️ Aggregations
-✔️ Common Table Expressions (CTEs)
-✔️ String & Date Functions
-✔️ Performance Optimization

 ## 📜 Solution Table
 Each challenge is cataloged with: